RJBStudent/Graphics2-Midterm/README.md

 # Animal3D Plugin for Unity

+> Animal3D Created by: Dan Buckstein
-> Created by: RJ Bourdelais and Josh Grazda
+> Unity Plugin Extension Created by: RJ Bourdelais and Josh Grazda

 ## What is this?